openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 terminateSelf(): Promise&lt;void&gt;;

-Terminates this ability.
+Terminates this UIAbility.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core